9ae/ace/wiki/vault/template.c.minor.md

 # Perspective

-*What do they feel about the gov?*
+## What do they feel about the gov?

-*What do they feel about the church?*
+## What do they feel about the church?

-*How do they see the world?*
+## How do they see the world?

 ---
 # Battle strategy

-*How do they deal with conflict?*
+## How do they deal with conflict?

-*How do they deal with loss?*
+## How do they deal with lost?

-*How do they deal with change?*
+## How do they deal with change?

-*What is their method of manipulation?*
+## What is their method of manipulation?

 ---